-Meningitis can be caused by bacteria (bacterial meningitis) and viruses (viral meningitis); and less commonly by fungi (fungal meningitis) and organisms like amoeba (parasitic meningitis).
+Meningitis can be caused by bacteria (bacterial meningitis) and viruses (viral meningitis).
+Less commonly it can be caused by fungi (fungal meningitis) and organisms like amoeba (parasitic meningitis).

-Meningococcal disease is fatal in approximately four per cent of cases.
-In a further 20 per cent of cases the person is left with some degree of serious disability.
+Meningococcal disease is fatal in 10-20% of cases.
+Of the people who survive meningococcal disease, 10-20% are left with some degree of serious disability.
 This can include:

 - Loss of skin, fingers, toes or limbs